awsdocs/amazon-personalize-developer-guide/doc_source/filter-expressions.md

 The following expression includes only items that the user has clicked\.

 ```
-INCLUDE ItemID WHERE Interactions.EVENT_TYPE IN (""click")
+INCLUDE ItemID WHERE Interactions.EVENT_TYPE IN ("click")
 ```

  **Item data**